-I full-heartily believe that “Life is better on a beach.”
-Typically, I prefer ones in the Caribbean with white sand and crystal clear warm blue waters, but today I wanted to share information about a beach in New Jersey that I really enjoyed – Sandy Hook.
+I full-heartedly believe that “Life is better on a beach.”
+Typically, I prefer ones in the Caribbean with white sand and crystal clear warm blue waters, but today I wanted to share information about a lesser-known beach in New Jersey that I enjoyed – Sandy Hook.

 Note: This post contains affiliate links.
 See disclosure for more information.

-In my opinion, the water is a bit cold, but that is to be expected in this area.
-There still were a lot of people in the water, including some of my friends.
-I was able to get in almost to waist level.
-There were some waves but none that were too big.
 The water seemed clean, although you could not see clearly to the bottom.
-There were also people throwing footballs on the beach, but the lifeguards did not let anyone do that in the water.
+While there were some waves, none were too big.
+There were also people throwing footballs on the beach, but the Sandy Hook lifeguards did not let anyone do that in the water.

 As far as food goes, you can pack a picnic and/or eat from the food trucks that are there.
 We had the pulled pork grilled cheese sandwich from Hog Heaven and while it might not be the healthiest lunch, it was very tasty.
 There were a few different options, so don’t worry about going hungry.
 We also brought wine in a thermos and it surprisingly stayed cold.

-All in all we had a great day and definitely plan on a return trip.
+Yes.
+It’s a nice sandy beach within easy reach of New York City.
+All in all, we had a great day at the beach and definitely plan on a return trip.

-- Board the boat a little bit early at E 35th st if you want to sit outside.
+- Board the Seastreak to Sandy Hook a little bit early at E 35th St stop if you want to sit outside.

 - Bring cash for food trucks, umbrella, and chairs.